lizmat/articles/5to6-sigils.md

 $ - Scalar vs Item
 ==================
 Now that we've seen the `@`, `%` and `&` sigils, the `$` is a bit bland.
-It does **not** enforce any type checks, so you can put anything.
+It does **not** enforce any type checks, so you can bind it to any type of object.
 So what *does* happen when you write:

     # Perl 6
     my $answer = 42;